elliotchance/concise/README.md

 * `? does not end with ?` - Assert a string does not end with another string.
 * `? does not equal ?` - Assert two value do not match with no regard to type.
 * `? does not exactly equal ?` - Assert two values are of exactly the same type and value.
-* `? does not match regex ?:regex` - Assert a string does not match a regular expression.
-* `? does not match regular expression ?:regex` - Assert a string does not match a regular expression.
 * `? does not start with ?` - Assert a string does not not start (begin) with another string.
-* `? doesnt match regex ?:regex` - Assert a string does not match a regular expression.
-* `? doesnt match regular expression ?:regex` - Assert a string does not match a regular expression.
-* `? ends with ?` - Assert a string ends with another string.
 * `? equals ?` - Assert values with no regard to exact data types.
 * `? exactly equals ?` - Assert two values match data type and value.
 * `? is a number` - Assert that a value is an integer or floating-point.